scholar, Teacher, and Writer in Vienna, Austria

 My first book entitled "Embodying the Vedas: Traditional Vedic Schools of Contemporary Maharashtra" (2017) is available in open access from De Gruyter as well as on Academia.edu.
 I have also published several articles on the contemporary Vedic traditions.
 Currently, my main research interests revolve around popular and everyday Hinduism expressed at wayside shrines in Indian cities.
 An open access special volume was published recently in the journal SAMAJ (https://journals.openedition.org/samaj/4523)

-I am also passionate about photography, visual arts, traveling and vegan/vegetarian cooking.
+I am also passionate about photography (links below), visual arts, traveling and vegan/vegetarian cooking.